input-output-hk/cardano-sl/docs/us.md

 ```

 So we check this rule at the beginning of each epoch for each _confirmed_ proposal
-and adopt one of this _confirmed_ `BlockVersion` if it satisfies the rule.
+and adopt one of block version from _confirmed_ proposals if this version satisfies the rule.

-Note: last adopted block version is the feature of the blockchain, not stakeholders' software or something else.
+By the way, we call block version **competing** if it might become adopted.
+It implies there is at least one confirmed proposal with such block version.

+#### Block validation according to adopted version

+Assume a proposal which is bumping `BlockVersion` became _confirmed_.
+Though the proposal is already _confirmed_ but stakeholders
+haven't updated its software yet, hence,
+they can't validate blocks of block version from the proposal.

+To avoid a situation when adversary stakeholder issues invalid block of _competing_ version
+others stakeholders will validate blocks according to the previous _adopted_ block version.

 #### Example